Quick Links Before Jumping to the Kitchen Kop Story Below…

 Scroll down through these post archives to find whatever might interest you: Kitchen Kop Archives

 Kelly had a “food transformation” when she discovered the Weston A. Price Foundation in 2004 after a long-time love affair with convenience foods.
 She began passionately researching how to eat and live better, and on January 1st, 2008 the ‘politically incorrect’ Kelly the Kitchen Kop blog was born.
 She now enjoys helping others with the knowledge she has gained from her own family’s transition to Real Food.
 In addition to blogging, she also teaches an online class called, ‘Real Food for Rookies‘, and helps individuals become healthier through one-on-one phone or in-person consultations.
 Check out her e-books: the Real Food Ingredient Guide and the Real Food Party Planning Guide.
-Kelly lives near Grand Rapids, Michigan with her husband of 25 years and is a Weston Price local co-chapter leader.
-As if life wasn’t crazy enough, she also now homeschools three of their children, and the fourth is in college.
+Kelly lives near Grand Rapids, Michigan with her husband of 27 years and is a Weston Price local co-chapter leader.
+As if life wasn’t crazy enough, she also now homeschools three of their children, and their eldest is now graduated from college and on his own.